Charles Nuamah is a student from Ghana currently studying abroad in Germany.

 As soon as the money has been received, you will automatically be informed by e-mail.

-Following your arrival in Germany, please visit a branch of Deutsche Bank and fill in a service order (application to activate the blocked account for foreign students).
+Upon arriving in Germany, please visit a branch of Deutsche Bank and fill in a service order (application to activate the blocked account for international students).
 Take a valid passport with you to the branch.

 If you are not granted a visa to enter Germany, Deutsche bank will need the following documents to transfer the balance back to you: